-facility and the generation and sale of the renewable product.
+In its procurement efforts, SDCP will consider the extent to which incorporating project safety requirements/risk mitigation requirements is necessary and appropriate in contracting.
+SDCP has generally included safety terms in its contracts requiring the seller to comply with all laws and prudent operating practices relating to the operation and maintenance of the renewable facility and the generation and sale of the renewable product.
 Additionally, the seller shall take all reasonable safety precautions with respect to the operation, maintenance, repair and replacement of the facility, and notify SDCP if seller becomes aware of any circumstances relating to the facility that creates an imminent risk of damage or injury to any person or any person's property, taking prompt, reasonable action to prevent such damage or injury.
+SDCP is resources for California-based projects, each electrical corporation shall give preference to renewable energy projects that provide environmental and economic benefits to communities afflicted with poverty or high unemployment, or that suffer from high emission levels of toxic air contaminants, criteria air pollutants, and greenhouse gases.").

-SDCP is aware that requesting more stringent processes and/or requirements (related to safety and/or other concerns) may trigger requested price increases by the seller/supplier.
+aware that requesting more stringent processes and/or requirements (related to safety and/or other concerns) may trigger requested price increases by the seller/supplier.
 To the extent that product pricing would meaningfully increase due to the inclusion of such provisions, SDCP would need to evaluate budgetary impacts and other risks before proceeding.